|What is The Fairchild Challenge?||How do I get my school involved?|

 Does Fairchild pay for transportation for Fairchild Challenge events?

 Fairchild will accept applications for transportation reimbursement from Title 1 schools for Fairchild Challenge events and/or field trips.
-The reimbursement application form is available on the website.

 Can we submit more than the maximum number of entries?

 In order to make the program available to all schools, the number of entries that we can receive from each school is limited; therefore, we cannot accept additional entries.
 We encourage schools to host school events to help teachers and students determine the top entries to send to Fairchild for judging.